 From the home screen of your Windows, go to "This PC" for Windows 10 or "My PC" for earlier Windows versions.
 Once you are in the "This PC" window, look for the USB Drive that you want to eject under the "Devices and Drives" section.
 Right-click on the USB Drive you want to eject and choose the "Eject" option from the pop-up menu.
 Once you click it, you can safely eject USB Drive from the system.

-If you have mistakenly removed your USB Drive without properly ejecting it, then there is a risk that you might have lost your data.
+If you have failed to safely remove USB stick, which is, without safely disconnect flash drive, then there is a risk that you might have lost your data.
 In that case, you can use the Recoverit Data Recovery tool to safely recover your data from USB Drive.

 Recoverit lets you recover your data lost from USB Drive due to any reasons and any circumstances.
 All you need to do is to follow the recovery procedure and use the powerful features that come with Recoverit.